K1EW/CEDT-DataAlgo-Summary/Graph.md

 <i>Pseudocode:</i>

 ```
-sort all edges according to their weight
+sort all edges in ascending order according to their weight
 initialize a set with Union Find structure

 for each edge in graph: